securefolderfs-community/SecureFolderFS/CONTRIBUTING.md

 ## Opening a pull request

-We require pull requests to be well orgainzed and match the exact goal of solved problem.
+We require pull requests to be well organized and match the exact goal of solved problem.
 Here are some general rules for pull requests:

 - Write a good summary of changes you have made
 - Test your changes to find unwanted bugs or performance regressions